YuhangSong/Arena-Baselines/README.md

 ## Status: Release

 We are currently open to any suggestions or pull requests from the community to make Arena better.
-To contribute to the project, [joint us in  Slack](https://join.slack.com/t/arena-ml/shared_invite/enQtNjc1NDE1MTY0MjU3LWMxMjZiMTYyNTE3OWIzM2QxZjU5YmI1NTM2YzYzZDZlNjY0NzllMDFlMjA3MGZiN2QxODA1NTJhZDkzOTI3Nzg), and check [To Do list in Trello](https://trello.com/b/zDiljShz).
+To contribute to the project, [joint us in  Slack](https://join.slack.com/t/arena-ml/shared_invite/enQtNjc1NDE1MTY0MjU3LWMxMjZiMTYyNTE3OWIzM2QxZjU5YmI1NTM2YzYzZDZlNjY0NzllMDFlMjA3MGZiN2QxODA1NTJhZDkzOTI3Nzg), check [To Do list in Trello](https://trello.com/b/zDiljShz) as well as check [issues](https://github.com/YuhangSong/Arena-Baselines/issues) opened in the repo.

-Part of the project is maintained in a [separated internal repo](https://github.com/YuhangSong/Arena-Baselines-Internal), where we are working on features including:
-*
-contact us via slack if you want to have access to these features.

 ## Get Started